Diallo75012/djangochatbotAI/notes.md

-"What is streetwear in Shibuya?": "Streetwear includes oversized hoodies, sneakers, and urban designs influenced by skate and hip-hop culture.", "What is the latest Shibuya fashion trend?": "Currently, oversized outerwear and monochromatic layering are trending in Shibuya.", "What is 'Harajuku' vs 'Shibuya' style?": "Harajuku is playful and experimental, while Shibuya is urban and polished.", "Where to shop for Shibuya styles?": "109 Shibuya, Parco, and boutique shops in the area are hotspots for trendy fashion.", "Is Shibuya fashion affordable?": "It depends; streetwear can be affordable, but designer brands can be expensive.", "Who influences Shibuya fashion?": "Young influencers, models, and pop culture icons drive Shibuya fashion trends.", "How do locals describe Shibuya style?": "Locals describe it as edgy, expressive, and reflective of youth culture.",
+"What is streetwear in Shibuya?": "Streetwear includes oversized hoodies, sneakers, and urban designs influenced by skate and hip-hop culture.", "What is the latest Shibuya fashion trend?": "Currently, oversized outerwear and monochromatic layering are trending in Shibuya.", "What is 'Harajuku' vs 'Shibuya' style?": "Harajuku is playful and experimental, while Shibuya is urban and polished.", Where to shop for Shibuya styles?": "109 Shibuya, Parco, and boutique shops in the area are hotspots for trendy fashion.", "Is Shibuya fashion affordable?": "It depends; streetwear can be affordable, but designer brands can be expensive.", "Who influences Shibuya fashion?": "Young influencers, models, and pop culture icons drive Shibuya fashion trends.", "How do locals describe Shibuya style?": "Locals describe it as edgy, expressive, and reflective of youth culture.",